 Claim Amount – Column header for the amount billed by the provider for the claim.

-Provider Name – Column header for name of the service provider for the claim.
+Provider – Column header for name of the service provider for the claim.

 Disapproved By – The Windows NT name of the user who set the claim to the disapproved status.